 J U Blacksher School

-- J U Blacksher School's student population of 671 students has stayed relatively flat over five school years.
+- J U Blacksher School's student population of 716 students has grown by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-12|

 |Total Students||716 students|

 |Total Classroom Teachers||39 teachers|

 |Students by Grade|

 - J U Blacksher School is ranked within the bottom 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2016-17 school year.